Scott McLellan, founder of No Graft No Glory

 20 plus years of real commercial experience.

-20 plus years across corporate retail financial services, startups and scaleups
+20 plus years across corporate sales, startups, scaleups and founder-led businesses

-Worked in national sales leadership, managing teams of 150 people
+Led national commercial teams of up to 150 people

 Who this is for